VirtoCommerce/vc-module-openid-connect/README.md

 ## Configuration
 The module configuration for OpenID Connect (OIDC) authentication is defined in the appsettings.json file under the `oidc` section.
 This configuration enables the application to authenticate users using the OIDC protocol.
 Below are the parameters and their descriptions:

 * `Enabled`: A boolean value indicating whether OIDC authentication is enabled.
 Set to `true` to enable.
+Default value is `false`.
 * `AuthenticationType`: Specifies the unique name of the authentication method.
 Default value is `"oidc"`.
 * `AuthenticationCaption`: A user-friendly name for the authentication method.
 Default value is `"OpenID Connect"`.
 * `AllowCreateNewUser`: A boolean value indicating whether a new user should be created upon successful authentication.
 Default value is `true`.